mnane34/myDrivers-16x2-LCD-STM32/README.md

 Power supply pin, typically connected to +5V.

 - **VO (Pin 3)**<br>
 Contrast adjustment pin.
-Usually connected to the wiper of a potentiometer.
+Usually connected to the wiper of a potentiometer.<br>
-The other ends of the potentiometer connect to +5V and GND.
+The other ends of the potentiometer connect to +5V and GND.<br>
 This pin allows you to adjust the display contrast for optimal visibility.

 - **RS - Register Select (Pin 4)**<br>
-Determines the type of data sent to the LCD.
+Determines the type of data sent to the LCD.<br>
-RS = 0: Instruction/command register,
+RS = 0: Instruction/command register<br>
-RS = 1: Data register
+RS = 1: Data register<br>

 - **RW - Read/Write (Pin 5)**<br>
 Selects the read or write mode.<br>
-RW = 0: Write mode,<br>
+RW = 0: Write mode<br>
 RW = 1: Read mode<br>
 In most applications, RW is tied to GND for write-only operation.